• Subscribe

 “Now the overseer is to be above reproach, faithful to his wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own family well and see that his children obey him, and he must do so in a manner worthy of full respect.
 (If anyone does not know how to manage his own family, how can he take care of God’s church?)”
 1 Timothy 3:2-5

-All of these verses point to a spiritual leader with spiritual maturity in Christ and maturity in the development of the fruits of the spirit.
+All of these verses point to a spiritual leader with spiritual maturity in Christ and maturity in the development of the fruit of the spirit.

 If a sanctified conscience leads to a decision to leave a church, it would be important to find a God-led alternative.
-We know that gathering together for study, fellowship and worship is very important— “…not forsaking the assembling together, as is the habit of some, but encouraging one another; and all the more, as you see the day drawing near.”
-Hebrews 10:25
+Gathering together for study, fellowship and worship is important, “…not forsaking the assembling together, as is the habit of some, but encouraging one another; and all the more, as you see the day drawing near” (Hebrews 10:25).